Travis Jankowski Player Props: Rangers vs. Red Sox

 Travis Jankowski At The Plate

-- Jankowski is batting .319 with eight doubles, a triple, a home run and 20 walks.
+- Jankowski is hitting .320 with eight doubles, a triple, a home run and 20 walks.

-- Jankowski has picked up a hit in 61.9% of his 42 games this year, with at least two hits in 21.4% of those games.
+- Jankowski has picked up a hit in 27 of 43 games this season, with multiple hits nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.